 Here at St. Paul’s, we believe firmly that all people are welcome at God’s table.
 Period.
 No exceptions.
 If mobility is difficult for you, then please tell one of our ushers and we will bring the Eucharist to you.
 Freshly baked bread is used at the 9:00 am & 11:00 am services.
 Gluten-free wafers are available as well.
 Consecrated Grape Juice (in glass chalices) is offered for those who prefer not to have wine (in silver chalices).

 After worship is over, we invite you down into the parish hall located immediately underneath the church for coffee, refreshments, and an opportunity to meet your fellow worshipers and our clergy.

 We offer opportunities for deepening your religious and spiritual knowledge throughout the year.
 These forums cover a variety of topics and are led by interested and knowledgeable members of our church.
 Listen for announcements about upcoming forums, check our service bulletin for an adult forum schedule, or check here to see the full calendar of this season’s opportunities.

 Getting to know us better:

 We hope that your first visit to St. Paul’s on the Green is wonderful.
 Take a moment before you leave to fill out a Welcome Card and give it to one of greeters or place it in the offering collection.
-You may also email Anne Watkins, Associate for Member Incorporation or call her at 203 847-2806 for more information.
+You may also email us, or call the parish office at 203 847-2806 for more information.
 A staff member or parish volunteer will follow up with you to answer any questions that you may have about St. Paul’s.
 If you need to speak with a priest, or have a pastoral emergency, please don’t hesitate to give us a call at 203 847-2806 and you will be put in touch with one of St. Paul’s clergy.